 - Dimensionality Reduction − It can reduce the number of attributes in data which can be further used for summarization, visualization, and feature selection.

 - Ensemble methods − It can combine the predictions of multiple supervised models.

 Are you considering a profession in the field of Data Science?
 Then get certified with the Data Science Bootcamp today!

 Want to Learn More?

 Scikit-learn is probably the most useful and robust library available in Python for machine learning.
 The library is continuously being developed and improved by contributors worldwide.
-If you are interested to learn more about what is scikit learn and how to use it for your machine learning projects, you can check out Simplilearn’s Data Science Certification Program.
+If you are interested to learn more about what is scikit learn and how to use it for your machine learning projects, you can check out Simplilearn’s Data Science Certification.
 The program has been created in partnership with Purdue University and in collaboration with IBM and features masterclasses by Purdue faculty and IBM experts, exclusive hackathons, and Ask Me Anything sessions by IBM.
 Sign up for this course today and accelerate your career in data science.